ArismLab/focus-bear-application/README.md

-# Focus Bear App on Starknet Blockchain - Roadmap
+# Focus Bear App on Bera Blockchain - Roadmap

 ## Introduction
 Welcome to the official roadmap for [Focus Bear].
 This document outlines the key milestones and development phases for our GameFi application.
 Our goal is to provide a transparent and comprehensive view of our progress and future plans.